April Horoscope: Your Weekly Tarot Reading For April 10 To 16, 2023

 Career and Finance

 The tarot card for this week is Star, a very positive card for Leo natives in terms of career and finance.
-You will win accolades at your work and will be rewarded handsomely.
+You will win accolades for your work and will be rewarded handsomely.
 You might get promoted or get a good bonus.
-Increment is also likely on the cards.
+An increment is also likely on the cards.

 Health

-King of Pentacles Reversed is the health card for you this week indicating you might be worrying unduly for your health.
+King of Pentacles Reversed is your health card this week indicating you might be worrying unduly about your health.
 It might be more from anxiety.
 Try to relax yourself and focus on eating healthy and undertaking physical exercises.

 Relationships